sagemathinc/local-storage-lru/README.md

 - The entire overhead is _one_ additional key/value pair storing the pointers to these LRU keys.
 - The keys and values you try to store are not modified.

 ## Design Goals

 - **robust**: no exceptions are thrown (only if there is a problematic key)
 - **universal**: also supports storing objects, `Date`, `BigInt`, arrays etc..
-- **backwards compatible**: if you already store string values, they're not modified!
+- **backwards compatible**: if you already store string values, they're not modified.
+You can even tell it to attempt parsing existing JSON values.

 ## Usage